November 25, 2024

 Attention conservation notice: Advice on teaching, which I no longer follow myself.

-I teach a lot of big classes --- the undergraduate advanced data analysis class passed 100 students many years ago, and this fall is over 230 --- which has some predictable consequences.
+I teach a lot of big classes --- the undergraduate advanced data analysis class passed 100 students many years ago, and this spring is over 230 --- which has some predictable consequences.
 I don't get to talk much to many of the students.
 They're mostly evaluated by how they do on weekly problem sets (a few of which, in some classes, I call "take-home exams"), and I don't even grade most of their homework, my teaching assistants do.
 While I try to craft problem sets which make sure the students practice the skills and material I want them to learn, and lead them to understand the ideas I want them to grasp, just looking at their scores doesn't give me a lot of information about how well the homework is actually working for those purposes.
 Even looking at a sample of what they turn in doesn't get me very far.
 If I talk to students, though, I can get a much better sense of what they do and do not understand fairly quickly.
 But there really isn't time to talk to 100 students, or 200.

 About ten years ago, now, I decided to apply some of the tools of my discipline to get out of this dilemma, by means of random sampling.
 Every week, I would randomly select a fixed number of students for interviews.
 These interviews took no more than 30 minutes each, usually more like 20, and were one-on-one meetings, distinct from regular open office hours.
 They always opened by me asking them to explain what they did in such-and-such a problem on last week's homework, and went on from there, either through the problem set, or on to other topics as those suggested themselves.